The biggest folly in business is creating a solution before you understand the problem.

 Benchmarking: Any audit worth doing will create benchmarks for task completion, conversions, abandonment rate, and other important UX metrics.
 You’ll need to this data to compare against the performance of your redesign.

 When you’re optimizing a process

 Most people think of UX audits as a method for planning a product redesign.
 It’s also a viable method for redesigning a workflow.

 Our client from the beginning of this post was convinced they needed a new application.
 Instead, we audited how their team did their work and uncovered numerous inefficiencies in the way they completed their tasks.

 It’s also possible to audit the process a design team uses.
 Sometimes UX teams are composed of perfectly capable designers who simply aren’t as experienced with the human-centered design process.

-The difference between companies with superlatively designed products and those with mediocre user experiences isn’t that one employs geniuses and the other doesn’t.
+The difference between companies with superlatively designed products and those with mediocre user experiences is that one employs geniuses and the other doesn’t.

 It’s that the former takes the time to uncover the problems that matter to their users and address them.
 The latter just guesses and hopes for the best, the business equivalent of playing darts with a blindfold on.